edgedb/edgedb-js/docs/querybuilder.rst

 Functions and operators
 -----------------------

-All functions and operators are available as functions.
+All built-in standard library functions are reflected as functions in ``e``.

 .. code-block:: typescript